shlokgalav/Cricket-ball-physics/notes/4A_Magnus_effect.md

 - The ball has a prescribed angular velocity vector.
 - Air resistance is included.
 - The drag coefficient is treated as constant.
-- The Magnus effect is ignored.
+- The Magnus effect is included.
 - The Magnus coefficient is treated as constant during a simulation.
 - Seam-induced swing is not included.
 - Wind is ignored.